 Once mold and mildew grow inside the walls or ductwork of your home, it can be difficult and expensive to fully eradicate it.
 Simply cleaning the affected area won’t necessarily eliminate the issue if you haven’t addressed the cause of the growth.

-Classic Air Conditioning and Heating can recommend a dehumidification system to prevent moisture buildup that leads to mold growth.
+Classic Services Air Conditioning & Heating can recommend a dehumidification system to prevent moisture buildup that leads to mold growth.
 When the moisture is pulled out of the air appropriately, your home remains more comfortable and has better indoor air quality.

 There’s nothing worse than continuously cycling the same dirty air throughout your home.
 Once you identify that there may be a problem with your indoor air quality, you need to take steps to correct it.
-One of the simplest ways to rid your home of stale and contaminated air is to ventilate the house properly.
+One of the simplest ways to rid your home of stale and contaminated air is to ventilate the house properly and maintain good air circulation throughout your living spaces.

 You will want to make sure that you vent items like dryers and fireplaces directly to the outside.
 These areas may allow stale air to sit stagnant in your home when they aren’t properly ventilated.